MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 This immediately has the benefit over region based memory management that it allows for deallocation without needing to deallocate the whole block of memory but is still limited because only data on top of the stack can be deallocated.
 The other benefit is that allocation is still $O(1)$ since it uses the same technique to allocate memory as the region based memory allocator.
 Since all the memory is close to one another there is a high cache locality which can massively improve performance.

-Only being able to deallocate the memory on top of the stack leads to the problem that to efficiently use this allocator the programmer will need to be conscious of when they allocate and deallocate objects and should endevour to arrange their lifetimes in a manner that allows objects that will be deallocated first to be on the top of the stack.
+Only being able to deallocate the memory on top of the stack leads to the problem that to efficiently use this allocator the programmer will need to be conscious of when they allocate and deallocate objects and should endeavour to arrange their lifetimes in a manner that allows objects that will be deallocated first to be on the top of the stack.
 Arranging objects in such a manner is not always possible and thus this allocator is not optimal in such scenarios as in the best case the method call to deallocate the memory does nothing and in the worst case an error occurs as deallocating memory that is not at the top of the stack is not supported.
 The other drawback of this strategy is that since some metadata is required for every allocation there will be a higher memory overhead, in other words every allocation of $n$ bytes will always be larger than $n$ bytes.

-This kind of memory management can very useful for programming languages that utilize virtual machines as they have a virtual stack which is very often allocated on the heap @ArpaciDusseau23-Book @tanenbaum2015modern and this strategy lends its self well to how a stack works in a program running on a typical operating system.
+This kind of memory management can very useful for programming languages that utilise virtual machines as they have a virtual stack which is very often allocated on the heap @ArpaciDusseau23-Book @tanenbaum2015modern and this strategy lends its self well to how a stack works in a program running on a typical operating system.

 === Pool Memory Allocator <pool_allocator>

-The basic idea between pool allocators is that a chunk of memory (also know as a buffer) is split into smaller chunks.
-The allocator than keeps track of which chunks are available and when a block of memory is requested a free chunk is provided.
+The basic idea between pool allocators is that a chunk of memory (also known as a buffer) is split into smaller chunks.
+The allocator then keeps track of which chunks are available and when a block of memory is requested a free chunk is provided.
 This means that some metadata needs to be stored to make it clear which blocks of memory are free and which are not.
-A common approach to this is by making use of a free list which is just a linked list @cormen2022introduction of of the available chunks of memory.
+A common approach to this is by making use of a free list which is just a linked list @cormen2022introduction of the available chunks of memory.
 The head of the linked list points to the next available chunk of memory.
 Due to the data associated with each allocation it is possible for the pool allocator to deallocate individual objects.
 When an object is deallocated it is just made the new head of the free list @gay1998memory @boostpool @whyusepool.

 #figure(
   caption: [How a pool allocator looks before any allocations.],